kiranaw/PrimatesTreeTraversal/README.md

 tree network, forest, movement, tree canopy

 ## 4. The purpose of the RBB
 The PrimateTreesTraversal Reusable Building Block is developed to represent how primates travel between trees in the forest.
+The tree characteristics (i.e., dbh, height, canopy radius) determines the mode of travel performed by the primate.

 ## 5. Concepts